newrelic/helm-charts/charts/nr-k8s-otel-collector/gke-autopilot-allowlists/README.md

 ```

 The runner prompts for anything missing (context, region, account, keys), offers to save to a
-gitignored `.env`, adds the required helm repos, and runs all three variants.
+gitignored `.env`, adds the required helm repos, and runs all four variants.
 It never switches your
 kube-context or any identity.

 ## Notes